The boat

 Down below

-Apsara’s open plan interior with two double berths and one single berth (in saloon) is suitable for a family with one or two children or for two couples.
+Apsara’s open plan interior with two double berths and one single berth (in the saloon) is suitable for a family with one or two children or for two couples.

 Note that head height is limited (1m75), so may not suit tall sailors!